mahdi-b/symTyper_docs/Web.rst

    Distribution of Ambiguous Sequences in the Clade Phylogeny.

-For each clade phylogeny, this view compiles the number the number the number of time an :ref:`mrca` was identified for an ambiguous sequence (after the :ref:`multiple_hits` stage).
-The tree can downloaded in the Newick format and viewed or parsed in phylogeny applications.
+For each clade phylogeny, this view compiles the number of times an :ref:`mrca` was identified for an ambiguous sequence (after the :ref:`multiple_hits` stage).
+The tree can be downloaded in the Newick format and viewed or parsed in phylogeny applications.
 A matrix file comparing results across samples can be be found in output archive available for download from the main page.

 Breakdown View